nadhirahzlkfl/ai-kitchen/README.md

 ### 1. Image Upload & Camera Capture

 - Use the **camera input** or **file upload** option to add an image of ingredients.
-- The app processes the image using a YOLO model and detects visible ingredients.
+- The app processes the image using a YOLO model (best.pt) and detects visible ingredients.

 ### 2. Recipe Suggestions & Assistant Chat